Skip to main content

 Graduate ready to make an impact.
 Over 98 percent of students complete the program on-time and pass the Praxis within three years.
 Students graduate prepared for entry-level clinical work with 100 percent of graduates over a three-year average finding work in the field or continuing their education within one year of graduation.

-From 2022-20232 the US Bureau of Labor Statistics projects significant future demand for Speech-Language Pathologists.
+In its Occupational Outlook Handbook for 2022-2023, the US Bureau of Labor Statistics projects significant future demand for Speech-Language Pathologists.
 The number of jobs in the field are expected to grow by 19%, adding over 40,000 jobs.
 Average pay for Speech-Language Pathologists is almost double the average pay of all other occupations.

 Admission and How to Apply